-A demand for jury trial must be filed no later than 15 days before the scheduled trial date, or in open court on the trial date by the defendant and defendant's counsel, if any.
+A Demand for jury trial must be filed no later than 15 days before the scheduled trial date, or in open court on the trial date by the defendant and defendant's counsel, if any.
 (Md.
 Rule 4-301)

-Time - Once approved by the judge, the clerk shall promptly transmit the case file to the clerk of the circuit court.
+Time - the clerk shall promptly transmit the case file to the clerk of the circuit court.
 (Md.
-Rule 3-301).
-If a jury trial prayer is denied, the parties must appear on the trial date.
+Rule 3-301)